WiktorOgrodnik/RaspberryPi-Remote-Thermometer/README.md

 ## Configuration - How to connect everything?

 Firstly, you need your raspberry Pi and a micro USB charger.
 [Take a look](https://components101.com/sensors/dht11-temperature-sensor) at the DHT11 pin layout.
 Next, you need to connect the Vcc input to the 3.3V output on your Raspberry Pi and the ground to the GND input.
-At the end connect the second data Pin to any GPIO on your computer (I chose the 14'th Pin) and to the Vcc input with a 5K resistor //(like in this [document](https://www.mouser.com/datasheet/2/758/DHT11-Technical-Data-Sheet-Translated-Version-1143054.pdf)).
+At the end connect the second data Pin to any GPIO on your computer (I chose the 14'th Pin) and to the Vcc input with a 5K resistor (like in this [document](https://www.mouser.com/datasheet/2/758/DHT11-Technical-Data-Sheet-Translated-Version-1143054.pdf)).
 Now you are ready to start the installation.

 ## Installation - How to configure everything?